hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ```

-### 3) Apply RCTD to deconvolute the ‘sketched’ cortical cells and annotate them
+### 3) Apply RCTD to deconvolute the "sketched" cortical cells and annotate them

 Note that ```run.RCTD``` takes 10-15 minutes to complete on a laptop using 6 cores